-In a typical use of this widget, it would be connected to Test&Score to compare the scores of other learning algorithms (such as kNN) with the default scores.
+In a typical classification example, we would use this widget to compare the scores of other learning algorithms (such as kNN) with the default scores.
+Use iris data set and connect it to Test & Score.
+Then connect Constant and kNN to Test & Score and observe how well kNN performs against a constant baseline.